 Harmony | Embracing reuse and recycling |

-The Taoist idea of wu wei (non-action) suggests working with natural systems rather than against them.
-A real-world example is Singapore's biophilic urban design, which includes green corridors and vertical gardens, blending city life with nature seamlessly.
+The Taoist idea of Wu Wei suggests working with natural systems rather than against them.
+Singapore’s biophilic urban design, with green corridors and vertical gardens, exemplifies this approach.
+For everyday inspiration, the Book of Tao provides insights on mindful consumption and ecological living.

 Movement | Taoist Principle | Application |